Starting an LLC is an excellent way for small businesses to protect their assets from potential lawsuits and other financial risks.

 An employer identification number (EIN), also known as a federal tax ID, is an identifying number that all companies use to open bank accounts and report taxes with the Internal Revenue Service.
 It is required by both federal and Minnesota law for all Minnesota LLCs.

-This nine-digit number is assigned to businesses by the Internal Revenue Service (IRS) and used for tax purposes like reporting income, filing annual returns as well as opening accounts with financial institutions like banks and credit unions.
+This nine-digit number is assigned to businesses by the Internal Revenue Service (IRS) and used for tax purposes like reporting income, filing annual returns, and opening accounts with financial institutions like banks and credit unions.

 Every LLC business needs a business bank account which should be separate from any personal accounts.